hurtigruten/enzo/README.md

 ... within the root folder (or in a subfolder containing tests)

+# How to release a new version

+1. Pull in the proposed PR(s) and/or make sure master has the code you want to release a new version for
+2. Create a new tag
+3. If relevant, update Slack bots, scripts and any other component that wishes to use the new version

 # Seaware cache documentation

 Read more about the Seaware Cache